 Private waters can often make a difference in today’s world of fishing.
-We have a great portfolio of LOCAL private accesses for our guide trip clients–all at higher elevations where you can escape many of the warm water conditions and closures of the lower valleys this summer.
+We have a great portfolio of LOCAL private accesses for our guide trip clients–all at beautiful higher elevations where you can escape crowds and warm water conditions of the lower valleys during the second half of summer.

 The Redstone Preserve

 The Preserve is a one minute walk from our satellite location, Redstone Mountain Mercantile.
 The Preserve offers approx. 1.5 miles of private access that is managed for fly fishing only, with a maximum of 4 anglers per day.
 Our guides know this water intimately and we help manage it to ensure a high quality fishery.

 Our trips on this property start with a visit across the street to obtain day access badges from the Redstone Inn, who are owners of the property along with Bob McCormick, former owner of our Redstone location when it was the Redstone Company Store.
 Access to the property is easy for anglers of all ages and fitness levels, and fish are numerous–including some that are over 20 inches.
-Rainbows and browns are predominant, and there are a few whitefish and cutthroat as well (a cutthroat pictured below).
+Rainbows and browns are predominant, and there are a few brookies, cutthroat, and even whitefish.
 This property is also ideal for any VIPs who may have security needs.

 The Preserve is perfect for 1/2 day (4 hour) or 3/4 day (6 hour) trips, with either a morning start (8 or 9 AM), or an afternoon start (1 PM).
-We can make special arrangements pending availability for 3/4 day (6 hour) trips.
-Full day trips (8 hours) can be available early season with cool water temps, but we sometimes discourage full day trips to minimize impacts upon this fishery during the heat of August and early September.
+We can make special arrangements pending availability for full day (8 hour) trips.

 Per person rod fees (access fees) which are in addition to guide trip fees: $125